Can you guess which fruit is rated as one of the best?

 Add to greek yogurt for a parfait.

-Whip up a smoothie using frozen berries, low-fat milk and yogurt.
+Whip up a smoothie using frozen berries, milk and some fresh spinach.

 Mix fresh or dried blueberries into your regular salad.